Trailering somewhere? How to reduce travel stress on your horse!

 - Have a travel buddy for your horse if you can!
 If you must trailer your horse solo, consider adding a safety mirror or stuffed animal with him for company.
 It sounds weird, but thousands of weaver and racehorses can’t be wrong!
 Of course try this in his stall before you load up, no need to have a scary fit with a bad reaction to his new unicorn buddy inside a trailer.

 - Wrap your horse’s legs for support and safety.
 Long trips may warrant that you use standing wraps for support, or shipping boots to protect hocks if your horse rests on the back wall.
-Even if your horse is the most well behaved beast on the planet in the trailer, he can still accidentally slip off the edge of the ramp or off the back step and de-glove his leg.
-(I’ve seen it, it’s vomit inducing gross, and IF you are lucky there will be no tendon damage).
+Even if your horse is the most well-behaved beast on the planet in the trailer, he can still accidentally slip off the edge of the ramp or off the back step and de-glove his leg.
+I’ve seen it happen.
+It’s vomit inducing.
+IF you are lucky there will be no tendon damage.

-Talk to your Veterinarian before you load up for any long trips if your horse likes to go on a food and water strike in the trailer.
-He may suggest hydration with IV fluids before or after a trip.
-Your Veterinarian may also suggest a course of ulcer medications to prevent stress from doing physical damage.
-If your horse is susceptible to shipping fever, you may need to shorten your trip, add more stops, and have a plan for what to do upon arrival.
-Your Veterinarian can also help you with Coggins tests, Health Certificates, and other travel documents required for some shows and crossing state lines.
+- If your horse is susceptible to shipping fever, you may need to shorten your trip, add more stops, and have a plan for what to do upon arrival.
+Your veterinarian can also help you with Coggins tests, Health Certificates, and other travel documents required for some shows and crossing state lines.

-How do you make horse comfortable and safe in the trailer on a road trip?
+How do you make a horse comfortable and safe in the trailer on a road trip?

 For your horse trailering needs, order them here!
 As an Amazon Associate, I earn from qualifying purchases, which are zero extra charge to you.
 I can’t thank you enough for your support!